-Another well known brand, Pea Beu has been around for decades, helping families and households stay insect-free.
-While it doesn’t have the variety of products other competitors have, Pea Beu has odourless options for those conscious about sprays, as well as varieties to take care of both crawling and flying insects.
+Pea Beu is a well-known brand that has been around for decades, helping families and households stay insect-free.
+While it doesn’t have the variety of products some competitors have, Pea Beu has odourless options for those conscious about sprays, with varieties to take care of both crawling and flying insects.
 For those looking to mask the smell, Pea Beu also comes in Lemon, helping to keep the air fresh as well as insect-free.
-Pea Beu sprays are available in 350g cans, and will set you back around $5.
+Pea Beu sprays are available in 350g cans, and will set you back around $4.50.